Skip to main content

 What is Connecticut Form K-158?

-Form K-158 is the official Connecticut surety bond form titled "Surety Bond — Motor Vehicle: Dealer, Repairer/Limited Repairer, or Leasing/Renting."
-It must be completed and submitted with your Form K-7 license application.
-The bond amount varies by business type: $60,000 for motor vehicle dealers, $25,000 for general repairers and recyclers, and $15,000 for leasing/renting companies.
+Form K-158 is the official Connecticut surety bond form titled "Surety Bond -- Motor Vehicle: Dealer, Repairer/Limited Repairer, or Leasing/Renting."
+It must be submitted with your Form K-7 license application.
+Bond amounts vary by business type: $60,000 for motor vehicle dealers, $25,000 for general repairers and recyclers, and $15,000 for leasing/renting companies.
+We prepare this form on your behalf.

 What insurance does Connecticut require for dealers?

-Connecticut requires a special Financial Responsibility Insurance Certificate (Form R1325d) covering all vehicles with dealer plates.
-Minimum coverage is $25,000/$50,000 for bodily injury and $25,000 for property damage.
+Connecticut requires a Financial Responsibility Insurance Certificate (Form R1325d) covering all vehicles with dealer plates.
+Minimum coverage: $25,000/$50,000 for bodily injury, $25,000 for property damage.
 An original and duplicate of Form R1325d must be submitted.
-This is separate from and in addition to the $60,000 surety bond (Form K-158).
+This is separate from and in addition to the $60,000 surety bond on Form K-158.

 Can I get a Connecticut dealer bond with bad credit?

-Yes, we work with multiple carriers that specialize in all credit situations.
-While the $60,000 bond amount is above average nationally, we have programs for applicants with credit scores as low as 500.
-Rates for lower credit may be 8-10% ($4,800-$6,000), but approval is often possible through our specialized surety partners.
+Yes.
+While the $60,000 bond amount is above the national average, we work with multiple carriers that specialize in all credit situations.
+Applicants with credit scores as low as 500 can often secure approval.
+Rates for lower credit may be 8-10% ($4,800-$6,000 annually), but approval is typically possible through specialized surety partners.

 Other connecticut Bonds